Is Apple A Rotting Tech Company, Or A Value Play That Will Bear Fruit For Years To Come?

 Apple has the Best Execution

-Apple is also hiring AR experts, including recruiting a top hire from Microsoft's (MSFT) HoloLens team.
-Adding to their portfolio, Apple bought facial recognition AR company, FaceShift, in January 2016.
+Apple is also hiring AR experts, including recruiting a top hire from Microsoft's HoloLens team.
+Adding to its portfolio, Apple bought facial recognition AR company, FaceShift, in January 2016.
 Apple acquired another AR startup this past year called Flyby Media.
 These acquisitions point to what could be a two-step approach by Apple into making AR the next big thing.

 First AR iPhone, then AR Glasses

-The dual camera in the iPhone 7 may help picture quality but we suspect the goal is for 3D depth maps that will power an augmented world using an iPhone.
+The dual camera in the iPhone 7 may help picture quality, but we suspect the goal is for 3-D depth maps that will power an augmented world using an iPhone.
 In November, Apple was granted a patent detailing an augmented reality mapping system that using the iPhone to overlay visual augmentation onto live video.
 This furthers our belief that Apple plans to implement an iOS-based AR strategy.
-3D and facial recognition appears to be an important function, which has obvious uses like greater personalization or and social experiences.
+3-D and facial recognition appears to be an important function, which has obvious uses like greater personalization or and social experiences.

 Apple is also believed to be developing smart glasses as a way to deliver an AR experience where Google Glass previously failed.